ngjunsiang/laymansguide-src/season5/issue060/issue060.md

 ## Another model: the car valet

 How would this work with a more concrete example?
 I could reuse the bank teller model from the Meltdown explanation, but I run the risk of muddling you up since the steps will look very similar.
 Instead, let’s model a pair of robot car valets instead.
-This pair still consists of a robot ALU and LSU.
-The ALU gets the car keys and driver ID from the customer, and asks the driver for their ID number before asking the LSU to retrieve the vehicle.
-The LSU, well, just parks or retrieves the vehicle.
+This pair still consists of a robot ALU (arithmetic logic unit) and LSU (load-store unit).
+The ALU, the brains of the pair, gets the car keys and driver’s license from the customer, and asks the customer for his ID number before asking the LSU to retrieve the vehicle.
+The LSU, the brawns of the pair, well, just parks or retrieves the vehicle.

 Let’s exploit this CPU model to find out what kind of car our secretive neighbour drives.
 I don’t have my neighbour’s ID, but I do know his ID number (23983698576), and I give it to the CPU.
 It carries out the following instructions: